akshayrkg/Detecting-Bronchitis-from-Xrays-using-Neural-Networks/README.md

 Implemented Convolutional Neural Networks and Transfer Learning to classify abnormal lungs by looking at a patient's lung X-ray and thus detecting Bronchitis.

-Used Pre-trained Alexnet architecture and fine-tuned the hyperparameters to perform on the X-ray dataset.
+Used Pre-trained Alexnet architecture and fine-tuned it to perform on the X-ray dataset.